 "What the hell is going on?
 Since when were you Donnie's trophy?"

 "I didn't just take any job back then.
 Donnie’s given me countless opportunities, and look where I am now."
 Carla took a sip from her glass as her eyes revealed a trivial amount bewilderment towards her ex-husband, given that he was making an appearance at a social event alongside other affluent people.
-"Why are you doing here?"
+"What are you doing here?"

 "Well, I'm still a billionaire," he sarcastically retorted, taking a taste of his beverage then resting an arm on the rooftop’s railing and regarding the city’s skyline in the distance.